kazubu/slc-calendar/README.md

 The purpose of this program is to retrieve upcoming live broadcasts on YouTube from tweets on Twitter lists and register them as schedules in Google Calendar to easily check the schedule of the live broadcasts.

+This program is intended to provide [星チルカレンダー](https://kazubu.jp/slcc/) but it is not limited to.
+Anyone can use this program to have your original livestreaming schedule calendar from any Twitter lists.

 ## Install

 The required gems needed to be installed.
 Gemfile is included in this repository.